 Fee to File the Notice of Appeal:A $75 appeal fee is paid to the Justice Court at the time the Notice of Appeal is filed.
 This fee includes the cost of a copy of the audio recorded proceedings, a certification of the appeal record, and the transmittal of the record on appeal to the Superior Court.

-On or before the deadline to appeal the cost bond must be paid.
-Currently the cost bond is set at $250.
-The purpose of this bond is to cover court costs incurred by the Appellee, (landlord) in defending the appeal.
+Cost Bond: On or before the deadline to appeal the cost bond must be paid.
+Currently the cost bond is $250.
+The purpose of this bond is to cover court costs incurred by the landlord in defending the appeal.

 The second supersedeas bond is used to stay the eviction proceedings enforced by a Writ of Restitution.
 The amount of the bond is the amount of rent due from the date of the judgment to the next periodic rental due date, plus court costs and attorney fees ordered in the judgment.
 To stay the eviction proceedings a supersedeas bond must be posted before the Writ of Restitution is enforced.
 The stay becomes active once the bond is paid, but cannot be retroactive if the Writ has already been executed.

-About 60 days after the tenant files the memorandum, he will receive notice from the Superior Court instructing him to pay the Superior Court filing fee.
+About 60 days after the tenant files the memorandum, he or she will receive notice from the Superior Court instructing that a filing fee must be paid to the Superior Court.

 If the final outcome of the case is that the original ruling stands, or if the tenant's appeal is dismissed for any reason, the court may use the bonds, deposit or payments made to satisfy the obligation under the original judgment.

 If you need help from a real estate attorney then call Clint Dunaway at 480-389-6529 or email him at firstname.lastname@example.org.